-JT: The huge value of GDS and being able to connect with it is you’ll have high customization of your ROI visualizations on the same page as your reports from sources like Google Analytics, AdWords or YouTube.
+JT: The huge value of GDS and being able to connect with it is you’ll have high customization of your ROI visualizations on the same page as your reports from sources like Google Analytics, Google Ads (AdWords) or YouTube.
 Since the visualizations are pulling from a live source, you’re able to show a real-time ROI dashboard using multiple data sources.
 For an agency, this is about being able to show the value of your work instantly with stunning, customizable visuals.

 CR: How can a business owner take advantage of this integration?

 JT: From an in-house perspective, it creates real-time transparency of data without having to spend costly time building new reports and dashboards every month.
 Here it’s about the efficiency of setting up a dashboard with clear insight into the state of your business.
 Additionally, Google Data Studio is free as a baseline service, and many of the data sources, like ours, are available for free within the tool.

 CR: What are some unique ways customers can use the data pulled from this integration?